8 things you probably didn’t know about C#

 Many developers believe that:

-will create a couple of strings every time.
-It won’t.
+creates a couple of strings every time.
+It doesn’t.

-C#, like many languages, has string interning and every string your app compiles with gets put into an in-memory list that is referenced at runtime.
+C#, like many languages, has string interning, and every string your app compiles with gets put into an in-memory list referenced at runtime.

-If you have classes that build up or retrieve regularly used strings at runtime consider using String.Intern to add them to the pool.
-Bear in mind once in they’re there until your app quits so use String.Intern carefully.
+If you have classes that build-up or retrieve regularly used strings at runtime, consider using String.Intern to add them to the pool.
+Bear in mind once they’re in, they remain there until your app quits, so use String.Intern carefully.
 The syntax is simply String.Intern(someClass.ToString())

 3. Exposing types as a less capable type doesn’t prevent use as their real type